Your first pilgrimage? This is what you need to know.

 There are nine different pilgrim paths in Norway, and you can choose witch path you want to follow, and how far you want to walk.
 It is common to walk about 20 kilometers each day.

-Gudbrandsdalsleden is the most popular trail, it is 643 kilometers and takes approximately 32 days to complete from start to finish.
+Gudbrandsdalsleden is the most popular trail, it is 643 kilometers long.
+It takes approximately 32 days to complete the whole route, but many choose to walk just a part of it.

 What time of year can I walk?

-Routes that go over the mountains have an even shorter season due to snow and snowmelt (Dovre mountain on Gudbrandsdalsleden should not be crossed before mid June), and the accommodations may be closed, while some other routes are accessible and have open accommodations also in the spring and autumn.
+Routes that go over the mountains have an even shorter season due to snow and snowmelt (for example, Dovre mountain on Gudbrandsdalsleden should not be crossed before mid June), and the accommodations may be closed, while some other routes are accessible and have open accommodations also in the spring and autumn.
+Find out more in the pages about each individual trail.

-It is free to walk on the pilgrim paths, but the prices of accommodation and meals along the way will vary.
+No, the trails are free to use and open to everyone.
+They are mostly part of existing paths and roads.
+The prices of accommodation and meals along the way will vary.
 You can choose to sleep and eat at luxurious places, or find cheaper accommodation in hostels or campsites.
 Several places along the path have discounts for pilgrims.

 Can I bring my dog?